Veedsify/quiz/README.md

+# NSTM, Certification Course.
-# Travel Health Assessment Quiz App
+# Capstone Project Assessment

 A comprehensive quiz application built with Next.js 15 for conducting travel health assessments.
 Features a clean, minimalistic UI with smooth animations and an admin dashboard for reviewing responses.